 If a defendant is found guilty, he or she will return to court to be sentenced.
 The judge will review sentencing guidelines, as well as a pre-sentence investigation report, before deciding upon a sentence.
 During this hearing, an experienced attorney will do everything in his or her power to lessen or reduce the possible punishment by submitting character letters, as well as a sentencing memorandum, to highlight mitigating and positive factors.
 A skilled defense attorney may be able to shave years off a possible sentence by making a powerful case that tells the defendant’s side of the story.

 Many times federal defendants convicted of a crime lose more than just their freedom.
 They also lose their property and cash through asset forfeiture – a legal tool that allows the government to seize and keep money and property believed to be linked to criminal activity.
 A skilled asset forfeiture attorney can fight to recover individual’s property.
-Steve Jumes, a partner at Varghese Summersett, is a nationally recognized asset forfeiture attorney and has extensive experience handling federal forfeitures.

 We sometimes receive calls from people who are unsure if they are under federal investigation.
 Here are some examples that would signify someone is a federal target.

-Here are three things you need to know right now:
+If you believe you are the target of a federal investigation, here are three things you need to know right now: